ssec/polar2grid/RELEASING.md

 # Releasing the Polar2Grid Python Package

-1. Update setup.py with the new version.
+1. Update pyproject.toml with the new version.
 2. Create a git tag for the new version:

    ```bash